mobo-d/MOEAD-EGO/README.md

 ## Acknowledgements
 * This implementation is based on [PlatEMO](https://github.com/BIMK/PlatEMO).
 * For GP modeling, we employe the [DACE toolbox](https://www.omicron.dk/dace.html).
-* For Design of Experiment methods, we utilize existing implementations from the [SURROGATES Toolbox](https://sites.google.com/site/felipeacviana/surrogates-toolbox).
+* For the Design of Experiment methods, we utilize existing implementations from the [SURROGATES Toolbox](https://sites.google.com/site/felipeacviana/surrogates-toolbox).